kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/tut-hello.md

 ![create component](assets/create-comp.png)

-After a few seconds, a single Pod holding the nginx:alpine image will be deployed to your cluster.
+After a few seconds, a single pod holding the nginx:alpine image will be deployed to your cluster.

 ![first pod](assets/first-pod.png)